Mediterranean House Style - Interior Design Inspiration

 Hang a wrought iron chandelier or glass pendant lights above a dining area or entryway.
 Lantern-style lamps and sconces also work well.
 Opt for warm, diffused bulbs to create a golden glow that mirrors Mediterranean sunsets.

-Arrange a reading corner near a bright window with a cushioned bench and a woven throw.
-Add a small side table for coffee and a few potted succulents.
-These nooks channel the leisurely pace of Mediterranean living, ideal for morning rituals or relaxed evenings.
+Arrange the reading corner by a bright window, placing a cushioned bench with a woven throw draped over it.
+Add a small side table for coffee and a couple of potted succulents.
+These corners embody the leisurely Mediterranean lifestyle, perfect for morning coffees or serene evenings.

 Scatter unglazed terracotta pots, vases, or dishware throughout your spaces.
 Their earthy color and tactile finish evoke sun-warmed patios and gardens.
 Try clustering pots of varying sizes on a windowsill or as a centerpiece on your dining table.